-Metropolia University of Applied Sciences has launched Supporting Immigrants in Higher Education SIMHE project to start services for recognizing prior learning and competence of highly educated immigrants and their guidance.
-The project is funded by the Ministry of Education and Culture.
-Metropolia is developing the new model together with the UniPID network that is coordinated by the University of Jyväskylä.
+Metropolia University of Applied Sciences offers SIMHE (Supporting Immigrants in Higher Education in Finland)- services for recognizing prior learning and competence of highly educated immigrants and their guidance.
+SIMHE- services are funded by the Ministry of Education and Culture.
+SIMHE- services are available also in Karelia and Oulu Universities of Applied Sciences and in the Universities of Helsinki, Jyväskylä and Turku.

-The aim of the project is to streamline the recognition of prior learning (RPL) of highly educated immigrants, who reside in Finland with various statuses, and guiding them to higher education both on national and regional level.
-The project seeks to establish a model that can be used by other higher education institutes in Finland joining the activities.
+The aim of the SIMHE is to streamline the recognition of prior learning (RPL) of highly educated immigrants, who reside in Finland with various statuses, and guiding them to higher education both on national and regional level.
+The SIMHE - institutions seek to establish a model that can be used by other higher education institutes in Finland joining the activities.

 Guidance services include personal guidance and monthly Guidance generalia sessions that inform immigrants about the Finnish education system and how to apply to Finnish higher education as a degree student or to supplement previous studies.

 Services for Recognising Prior Learning and Competence include both personal guidance and also more in-depth evaluation on professional skills and competence.
 Those immigrants who have a residence permit can have their skills and competence evaluated through demonstration.
 Participants will receive a document on the test that explains what has been tested and with which methods.

 SIMHE-Metropolia services for recognition of competencies and prior learning are available in the field of business and technology.

 Recognition of competences consists of two forms in recognising competencies and prior learning

 Services for recognition of competencies are aimed at immigrants, who

 Additionally, a customer aims at fast employment to the Finnish labour market.